NikitaCase/Mission-to-Mars-Webscraping/README.md

 # Mission to Mars

 <br>
-For this assignment, several webpages were scraped to produce a dictionary of content used to make a Mongo Database and a Flask Application that renders an html file populated with content from the scrape
+Several webpages were scraped to produce a dictionary of content used to make a Mongo Database and a Flask Application that renders an html file populated with content from the scrape.
 <br>
 <br>
 <b>Files</b>